mattzeunert/mattzeunert.github.io/_posts/2016-06-03-redux-mistakes.md

 }
 {% endhighlight %}

-This code uses the ES6 module syntax to export values that can then be imported using `import {addTodo} from "./actions.js"`.
+This code uses the ES6 module syntax to export values that can then be imported individually:

+{% highlight javascript %}

+import {addTodo} from "./actions.js"

+{% endhighlight %}

-This has some advantages that are mentioned in the redux docs, for example it's easy to keep track of all availalble action types. if an action type is mis-typed it will be obvious right away (since the imported value will be undefined, unlike if you typed the string literal every time).
+This has some advantages that [are mentioned](http://redux.js.org/docs/recipes/ReducingBoilerplate.html) in the redux docs, for example it's easy to keep track of all available action types.
+If an action type is mis-typed it will be obvious right away, since the imported value will be `undefined`.
+When using a string literal it would be more difficult to spot a typo.

+==> todo: this section seems confused, talks about es6 modules thing but also about action type constants

 In theory it also allows static import checking, since every exported value is explicitly defined.
-However I assume most projects don't currently do anything like that.
+But, I assume most projects don't currently don't actually do anything like that.

-However I eventually found this structure very limiting.
-A lot of my actions did similar things to different data types. `ADD_TODO`, `ADD_POST`, `ADD_USER`, etc.
+I eventually found the suggested structure very limiting.
+A lot of my actions did similar things to different data types, e.g. `ADD_TODO`, `ADD_POST`, `ADD_USER`, ...

-Using the ES6 export made it harder to split up my code into different files and then mass export all imported todo or user related actions.
+Using the ES6 export made it harder to split my code into different files, import all actions, and then re-export all of them from one central actions file.

 It also meant that even once I had written a re-usable generator function for actions and actionCreators it still had to manually import them.

 ### What I should have done

-My Redux logic was basically a database running on the front-end.
+My Redux logic was essentially  a database running on the front-end.
 I should have used some kind of ORM, either as a library or just writing my own generator logic from the start.

-Rather than separating actions, action creators and reducers I ended up writing a generator function.
+Rather than separating actions, action creators and reducers I ended up writing a generator function that can create all three at once.

 I pass the name of the data type (e.g. "users") into the generator function.
 The generator function is then able to generate common actions like "add" and handle them in the reducer.

-I can still create custom action creators when necessary.
+Where necessary I can still create my own custom action creators.

-I can also add my own action handlers to the generated reducer, but most of the time the generated handler will be sufficient.
+I can also add custom handler functions to the reducer, but often the generated handler will be enough.

-I keep track of all action types I create, so I can still do these two things:
+I keep track of all action types I create, so I'm still able to do all of these things:

-- see what actions and actionCreators are available
+- See what actions and actionCreators are available
-- check that no reducer is trying to handle an action type that doesn't exist
+- Check that no reducer is trying to handle an action type that doesn't exist

-## Do you even need Redux?
+- Check that no action creator is creating an action object with an unknown type

+## General Advice

 I'm happy with my Redux setup now, and I enjoy working with it.
-However, it does add a bunch of extra work to make how your app interacts with your data more explicit.
+However, it took me a bunch of work to get there.
+Making how your app interacts with your data more explicit takes a bunch of work.

-It's easy to get carried away worrying about performance, but unless you are actually running into issues you'll be better off focussing on improving your product.
+It's easy to get carried away worrying about performance and purity.
+But I found React to be very fast, and re-running some data logic a few times didn't affect my app's performance in a noticable way.

-Before starting on a project, think about whether you really need Redux/Flux, or whether some global state is good enough.
+For small projects it's also worth asking yourself if you really need Redux.
+Maybe some global state is enough.
 Doing a full app re-render might not be so bad, and you can still opt out selectively where appropriate.